csci110/csci110.github.io/1_StrangerHunt.md

 All we are doing with these three lines is assigning values to a`game` *property*  (`showScore`) and calling a `game` *method* (`setBackground()`).
 From now on I will refer to these properties and methods without the `game` *identifier* (the name of the object), but remember to always include it in your code!

-- [ ] Open the `strangerHunt.html` file and hit the green arrow to 'Run' it.
-Alternatively, you can right click the html file without opening it, and select 'Run' from the right-click menu.
-You will see a status window appear below the editor window, with a statement that looks like this:
+- [ ] Select the `index.html` file and hit the green arrow to 'Run' it.
+A result window will display the `floor.png` image and a score block.
+The console window will show you any errors or warning from the interpreted code.
+You can ignore the phaser warning about the background.

-`Starting Apache httpd, serving https://csci110-your_user_name.c9users.io/tutorials/1.strangerHunt/strangerHunt.html.`

-Select the link in your c9 window (hover or left click) then choose `Open` in the menu that appears.
-The first time you do this you may have to let your browser "Open the App" by clicking the red button that appears.
-A new window will open with the `floor.png` image and the score block.

 Congratulations!
 First steps are the hardest; now you know how to enter Javascript code and make your application run in any browser window.